-I am pleased to share King of Asanas: A Master Series on Head Balance and Inversion Principles!
 King of Asanas includes seven challenging and fun instructional videos, each 15 to 30 minutes in length.
 The practices and teachings in the videos represent what I see as the most critical elements to extracting the essence of inversion positions in general, and specifically, the King of Asanas, Sirsasana, the Head Balance posture.
-And, there is a companion book, a text that can be used for study for years to come.
+There is a companion book that can be used to further develop your study.

 Summary of Day 1 exercises: